 First, select a target market.
 If you haven’t already, check out this blog post where I outline a step-by-step process for selecting and evaluating a real estate market.

 As a value-add apartment syndicator, I invest in class B property types.
 If you are a turnkey investor, you’ll pursue class A opportunities.
 If you are a distressed apartment investor, you will pursue class C or D opportunities.

 For me, my additional investment criteria are the number of units and age of the property.
-We want properties that are 150+ units and that were built in 1980 of newer.
-Based on your investment strategy, what factors do you look for in a potential deal (i.e. equity, delinquent taxes, recent evictions, signs of distress, sales date range, etc.)
+We want properties that are 150+ units and that were built in 1980 or newer.
+Based on your investment strategy, what factors do you look for in a potential deal (i.e. equity, delinquent taxes, recent evictions, signs of distress, sales date range, etc.)?

 Using online resources like the county auditor site or ListSource, create a list of properties using the three pieces of information above (market, property type/class and investment criteria).

-Additionally, you want to find properties that were purchase 5 years or more ago.
+Additionally, focus on investing in apartment buildings that were purchased 5 years or more ago.
 James has found that owners who’ve purchased a property in this time frame will have likely built up enough equity to accept a below market offer price because they’ll still make a profit.

 James actually obtained the majority of his deals via text messaging.
 His initial message is, “Hi.
 I’m a prominent investor in (insert target area).
 I saw your property at (insert property address) and am interested in buying it.
 You can sell it directly to me without any broker’s commission.
 Would you like to talk further?”

 Standard replies he’s received and that you can expect to receive are: